By: Hruy Tsegaye

 “Not even man on opium claim that”!

-In such manner, through absolute silence, the restaurant owner and I became engaged in a hot debate.
-We both defended our side fiercely but in the end, I couldn’t defend his point that Liverpool, for the past 10 years, had been nothing but a loser, underdogs in their own league and as well the Champions League.
+Through absolute silence and calm, in such a manner, the restaurant owner and I became engaged in a hot debate.
+We both defended our side fiercely.
+In the end, I lost my argument.
+For the past ten years, Liverpool had been nothing but a loser, underdogs in their league and as well the Champions League.